 The year 2012 proved to be very productive.
 Ioan appeared as Captain Lancey in a touring production of 'Translations', recorded 'The Verb' for BBC Radio 3, and appeared as ‘dadcu’ in 'The Boy Who Went Fishing for Compliments'.
 He also enjoyed his first panto, 'Aladdin'.
 This is quite a contrast to his recent tour 'Y Storm' ('The Tempest') with Theatr Genedlaethol.

-One-man shows will take centre stage for Ioan in 2013.
-His performance as the Victorian scientist Alfred Russel Wallace, directed by Geinor Styles, will again be touring with Theatr Na n'Og.
-The tour starts in Wales in March and will also include performances at Neath, Swansea and Cardiff before heading to Bournemouth, The Quantocks, Edinburgh Fringe, Hertford, Singapore, and London.
+One-man shows took centre stage for Ioan in 2013.
+His performance as the Victorian scientist Alfred Russel Wallace, directed by Geinor Styles, again toured with Theatr Na n'Og.
+The tour started in Wales in March and also included performances at Neath, Swansea and Cardiff before heading to Bournemouth, The Quantocks, Edinburgh Fringe, Hertford, Singapore, and London.

-The DVD for the feature film 'The Darkest Day' will be released in April 2013.
+The DVD for the feature film 'The Darkest Day' was released in April 2013.

-Ioan is also extending his role at the University of Wales, Trinity St David.
-It's going to be a busy year!
+Ioan also extended his role at the University of Wales, Trinity St David.

 In Ioan's own words: